Skip to main content

 In-text citations in ABNT

 ABNT uses the author-date system for in-text citations.
 There are two formats: parenthetical and narrative.
-In parenthetical citations, the author's last name appears in uppercase inside parentheses.
+In parenthetical citations, the author's surname is capitalized only on the first letter — (Silva, 2024), not all-caps — since NBR 10520:2023.
 In narrative citations, the name is part of the sentence and only the year is in parentheses.
+All-caps surnames remain only in the reference list (NBR 6023).

 Segundo Silva (2024), a pesquisa demonstrou resultados significativos.